Your project success depends on many things, and one of them is how you deliver your product and services and how you’ll receive income through this.

 - All your clients will be able to have the same version of the software, allowing you to provide maintenance to only one version of the software.

 Disadvantages of Cloud-Based Business Model Option

 - If your clients already have on-premise software or application there might be compatibility issues between on-premise and cloud software.

 Some businesses prefer a hybrid business model for software development.
 This is a combination of on-premises and SaaS models which lets your customers have their application installed on-premises and take advantage of cloud services as well.
 The balance of the strategies is determined by customers according to their needs.

 The hybrid business model for software development is flexible (allows transfer data between cloud services and on-premises data centers); allows sending huge files and making seamless updates; allows storing sensitive data on-premise.

-However, the approach is twice as difficult as on-premise or cloud model alone.
-It requires a bigger team of front-end developers to handle the interface tasks, updating software, and dealing with limited customization opportunities.
+However, the approach is twice as difficult as the on-premise or cloud model alone.
+It requires a bigger team of front-end developers to handle the interface tasks, update software, and deal with limited customization opportunities.